I did the math, here's the smartest way to use text-based electronic messaging

 - No single company has control over the protocol or its apps

-- End to End encryption can be applied to email with added extensions
+- Encryption can be applied to email with added extensions

 - Numerous security and policy enforcement options for legal requirements